Albertson, New York: Town representation

-As Albertson is an unincorporated hamlet, it has no government of its own, and is instead governed directly by the Town of North Hempstead in Manhasset.
+As an unincorporated hamlet within the Town of North Hempstead, Albertson has no government of its own, and is instead governed directly by said Town, which is seated in Manhasset.

-Albertson is located within the Town of North Hempstead's 2nd council district, which as of September 2022 is represented on the North Hempstead Town Council by Peter J. Zuckerman (D–East Hills).
+Albertson is located within the Town of North Hempstead's 2nd council district, which as of August 2025 is represented on the North Hempstead Town Council by resident Edward W. Scott (R–Albertson).

 Representation in higher government

 County representation

-Albertson is primarily located within Nassau County's 9th Legislative district, which as of September 2022 is represented in the Nassau County Legislature by Richard Nicoello (R–New Hyde Park).
-However, the southeastern portion of the hamlet is located within Nassau County's 10th Legislative district, which as of September 2022 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).
+Albertson is located in Nassau County's 18th Legislative district, which as of August 2025 is represented in the Nassau County Legislature by Samantha A. Goetz (R–Locust Valley).

 New York State representation

 New York State Assembly

-Albertson is split between the New York State Assembly's 16th and 19th Assembly districts, which as of September 2022 are represented by Gina Sillitti (D–Manorhaven) and Edward Ra (R–Garden City South), respectively.
+Albertson is split between the New York State Assembly's 16th and 19th State Assembly districts, which as of August 2025 are represented by Daniel J. Norber (R–Great Neck) and Edward Ra (R–Garden City South), respectively.

 New York State Senate

-Albertson is located in the New York State Senate's 7th State Senate district, which as of September 2022 is represented in the New York State Senate by Anna Kaplan (D–North Hills).
+Albertson is located in the New York State Senate's 7th State Senate district, which as of August 2025 is represented in the New York State Senate by Jack M. Martins (R–Mineola).

 Federal representation

 United States Congress

-Albertson is located in New York's 3rd congressional district, which as of September 2022 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).
+Albertson is located entirely within New York's 3rd Congressional district, which as of August 2025 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

-Like the rest of New York, Albertson is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+Like the rest of New York, Albertson is represented in the United States Senate by Charles E. Schumer (D) and Kirsten Gillibrand (D).

 Politics

-Politically, Albertson is almost evenly split.
-In the 2008 presidential election Democrat Barack Obama won 51% of the vote to Republican John McCain's 48%.
+In the 2024 United States presidential election, the majority of Albertson voters voted for Donald J. Trump (R).

 Education

 School districts

-Albertson is located within the boundaries of (and is thus served by) the Herricks Union Free School District, the Mineola Union Free School District, and the East Williston Union Free School District.
-As such, children who reside within the hamlet and attend public schools will go to school in one of these three school districts depending on where they live within the hamlet.
+Albertson is located within the boundaries of (and is thus served by) the Mineola Union Free School District, the East Williston Union Free School District, the Herricks Union Free School District, and the Roslyn Union Free School District.
+As such, children who reside within the hamlet and attend public schools will go to school in one of these four school districts depending on where they live within the hamlet.

 Library districts

 Albertson is located within the boundaries of (and is thus served by) Roslyn's library district (the Bryant Library) and the Shelter Rock Library District.
-The area of the hamlet located served by the Roslyn Union Free School District is served by the Bryant Library, and the areas of the hamlet served by the Herricks and Mineola Union Free School Districts are served by the Shelter Rock Public Library.
+The area of the hamlet located served by the Roslyn Union Free School District is served by the Bryant Library in the Village of Roslyn, and the areas of the hamlet served by the Mineola and the Herricks Union Free School Districts are each served by the Shelter Rock Public Library in Searingtown.